 We do Scrum but…

-We hate the Scrum meetings!
+We hate the Scrum events!

 A kick in the ScrumBut — episode 4

-Many people hate one, some or all of the Scrum meetings.
+Many people hate one, some or all of the Scrum events.
 What I hear often is that they don’t add value.
 People see it as a waste of time because nothing comes out of it.
 Or worse: they kill productivity, they kill the flow of the team.

 I hear these remarks a lot.
 I believe it is a concern that a Scrum Master has to take very seriously.